-What I love.
+What I Like.

 The color science.
 Fujifilm has always been a leading innovator and supplier of still and motion picture film.
 With tried and true film simulations like Provia, Velvia, Astia, among others, they have mastered the many different tonal “looks” photographers desire.
-I find it liberating that, in an age of non-committal RAW imaging, my straight-out-of-camera JPG images need virtually no enhancement.
+I find it refreshing that, in an age of non-committal RAW imaging, my straight-out-of-camera JPG images need virtually no enhancement.

 Firmware and Support.

 Finally, Fujifilm has a demonstrated track record of standing behind their professional users, offering stellar product support and free firmware enhancements uncommon in this competitive industry.
-I can’t wait to see what’s next!
+I can’t wait to see what’s next.